vortiz4/caffeinrater-app/README.md

 - [x] firebase collection connected
 - [x] .env.local file running smoothly
 - [x] project is saved in vercel and settings are all updated with the firebase credentials for the environmental variables.

-  > **To be built:** The stylizing of this project could of been better if I knew more about the grid system.
-However, that was not the main focus of this module.
-Therefore, only the functionality was the main concentration this time around.
-(Different approach from Code Sprints A)
+## To be built:

+- [ ] Account page
+- [ ] One custom hook
+- [ ] userID configuration with firestore
+- [ ] Dark/Light Mode
+- [ ] New input for the amount of espresso shots in the coffee order

 ### Other Notes

-> This app is a final project for my Code Sprints B class.
-This course was solely focused on cloud storage.
+> This app is a final project for my Code Sprints C class.
+This course was solely focused on the server back-end programming.
+This is a continuation from my previous project in Code Sprints B.